Kirkwood, Atlanta: History

 Kirkwood was incorporated as an independent municipality in 1899.
 Governed beginning in 1899 by its own city council and mayor, the town boasted its own water system, school systems, and fire department.
 The former Kirkwood School is a handsome building from this period, located on Kirkwood Road NE just north of Bessie Branham Park.
 Individually nominated to the National Register of Historic Places, the primary building on the property's south side was originally designed by John Francis Downing, son of the noted Atlanta architect W. T. Downing.
 Both buildings now comprise the Kirkwood Lofts apartments as a result of a $1 million renovation in 1997.

 Civil War history

 There are five Historic Markers placed by the Georgia Historical Commission detailing major events during the Battle of Atlanta during the Civil War and examining what a pivotal role the area played in the events that unfolded.

 The Marker "Unexpected Clash" at the intersection of Clifton Street and Memorial Drive details a surprise encounter sparking some of the first shots fired in the Battle of Atlanta.

 The Marker "Battle of Atlanta Began Here" located near the intersection of Memorial Drive and Clay Streets marks the first two brigades of the North and South that would set off for the battle that would leave countless soldiers and civilians dead and lead to the burning of Atlanta.

+Demographic shifts

+Since its inception in the late 1800s to the early 1960s, Kirkwood was almost entirely made up of White working-class residents.
+In the early 1960s, lower-working-class Blacks started to move into the neighborhood due to their housing being demolished because of freeway construction and other federal urban renewal projects.
+By 1967, Kirkwood was almost entirely Black.
+For many years following 1967, crime and blight plagued the area.
+However, around the late 1990s, there was a strong interest to revitalize the neighborhood thanks to better amenities and investments growing in the city.
+By 2020, Kirkwood gradually changed from majority Black back to majority White.
+Also the neighborhood began to attract significantly more middle-class and upper-middle-class residents of all races.